 Under the UK tax system, generally your ‘earnings’ or ‘non-savings’ income is treated as being taxed first, then any savings income and finally, any dividend income.
 Your taxable employment income, along with any pension income, taxable state benefits, profits from self-employment or rental income make up your ‘earnings’ or ‘non-savings’ income (from now we will just call this ‘earnings’ income).

 What tax rates apply to my earnings income?

-You pay income tax on any taxable earnings income that exceed your tax allowances.
+You pay income tax on any taxable earnings income that exceeds your tax allowances.

 For most people in employment, their only earnings income will be their taxable employment income, including non-cash benefits-in-kind.
 For more information on what counts as taxable employment income, you should look at the page What income is taxable?.

 You are allowed to deduct any allowable expenses that you have incurred in the course of your employment in arriving at your taxable employment income.
-That might include certain travel expenses and the expenses of using your own car for business purposes.
+That might include certain travel expenses and the expenses of using your own car for business purposes, for example.

 We explain the tax rates that apply to your taxable employment income in the tax basics section.

 Where can I find more information and examples?